diegosenarruzza/authorizenet-bagisto-package/Readme.md

 This package integrates Authorize.Net payment gateway with Bagisto e-commerce platform, providing seamless payment processing for your store.

+##  Requirements

+   The package has been development using Bagisto `2.1.2`, but should work with any `2.x.x` version.

 ## Features

 - Authorize.Net payment integration